dotsilva/omarchy-bluedotrb-theme/README.md

 # Featuring

-Minimal borders and border radius to increase screen use efficiency.
+COmfortable, but not excessive borders and border radius to increase screen use efficiency.
 Blue, green, purple, dark gray and light gray color palette.

 # Extras